Different types of pensions have different rules around how and when you can take your money. Here’s everything you need to know.

 Equally, if you decide to go part-time, you might want a bit of pension income alongside a lower salary.
 Speak to an IFA to get help structuring your income tax-efficiently and to make sure it will last for your whole retirement.

 One thing to be aware of is the Money Purchase Annual Allowance.
 This is a complicated rule, but essentially it means that once you’ve accessed your pensions flexibly, there is a limit to how much you can continue to save.
-If you take some pension but continue working, for instance, it means that you can save a maximum of £4,000 a year without attracting a hefty tax charge.
+If you take some pension but continue working, for instance, it means that you can save a maximum of £4,000 a year (rising to £10,000 after April 6, 2023) without attracting a hefty tax charge.